★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 sec_filing

-Earnings from operations by segment (in millions), used for operating_profit_share.
+2025 segment earnings from operations (in millions), used for positive segment operating-profit share.

 sec_filing